-I understand I will be enrolled in PD 9.
+I understand I will be enrolled in PD 9 Diagnostic Assessment.
+This is a .5 (half) unit non-degree/nontransferable course.

-I understand the costs I will need to pay for enrolling in PD 9.
+I understand the costs I will need to pay for enrolling in PD 9 if I do not qualify for the Board of Governor Fee Waiver.

-I understand the LD testing lasts about (6) six hours and is done over and
+I understand the LD testing lasts about 6-7 hours minimum and is done over and

-• Two (one hour appointments)
+Two (one-hour appointments)

-• Two (two hour appointments)
+• Two (two-hour appointments)